nilesh98199/Sprint1/README.md

 💰 Expense Tracker

 A full-stack web application for personal finance management, enabling users to track income, expenses, set financial goals, and generate reports.
-Built using **React.js**, **Node.js**, **Express**, and **MySQL**.
+Built using **React.js**, **Node.js**, **Express**, **Tailwind CSS**, and **MySQL**.

 ![Expense Tracker Dashboard](assets/screenshots/dashboard.png)
 *Simplified financial control at your fingertips.*

 📌 Description

-The "Expense Tracker" system was developed to help individuals manage their personal finances efficiently.
+The **Expense Tracker** system was developed to help individuals manage their personal finances efficiently.
 It addresses the challenges of manual tracking by offering a secure, user-friendly platform to record transactions, monitor spending, and plan for future goals.

 🔍 What It Solves
 - Eliminates manual ledger-based tracking